 About Karen

 She also produced the majority of Meghan Patrick’s album Golden Child, shaping what many critics described as the most vulnerable and defining chapter of Patrick’s career to date.
-Deeply personal and grounded in emotional honesty, the record marked a creative turning point and was nominated for Album of the Year at the 2025 Canadian Country Music Awards.
-Karen also received a CCMA nomination for Producer of the Year, following earlier Producer of the Year nominations in 2020 and 2021.
+The record marked a creative turning point and was nominated for Country Album of the Year at the 2026 Juno Awards, following a prior nomination for Album of the Year at the Canadian Country Music Awards.

-As a songwriter, Karen received a CCMA Songwriter of the Year nomination for Tim Hicks’ “What A Song Should Do,” a chart-topping hit in both Canada and Australia.
+As a songwriter, she received a CCMA Songwriter of the Year nomination for Tim Hicks’ “What A Song Should Do,” a chart-topping hit in both Canada and Australia.

 Her work spans artists and markets, from Top 10 AC radio success with Pentatonix to Gold and Platinum-certified singles for Tim Hicks, Brett Kissel, and Washboard Union, as well as a six-week number-one Australian country single for Melanie Dyer.